Skip to main content

 US FDA pregnancy category:

-Risk Summary: Use of drugs that act on the renin angiotensin system (RAS) during the second and third trimesters increases fetal and neonatal morbidity and death.
+Risk summary: Use of drugs that act on the renin angiotensin system (RAS) during the second and third trimesters of pregnancy can reduce fetal renal function and increase fetal/neonatal morbidity and death.

 Comments:

--If pregnancy is detected, discontinue this drug as soon as possible.
+-If pregnancy is detected, discontinue this drug and advise patients to inform their physician immediately.

 Animal studies have revealed evidence of fetotoxicity.
-In humans, use of drugs that act on RAS during the second and third trimesters can cause the following: reduced fetal renal function leading to anuria and renal failure, oligohydramnios, fetal lung hypoplasia and skeletal deformations including skull hypoplasia, hypotension, and death.
+In humans, use of drugs that act on RAS during the second and third trimesters can cause reduced fetal renal function, leading to anuria and renal failure, oligohydramnios, fetal lung hypoplasia and skeletal deformations including skull hypoplasia, hypotension, and death.
+In a historical cohort study including over 29,000 infants, there was a 2.7 times higher risk of congenital malformations observed in infants exposed to ACE inhibitors during the first trimester compared to no exposure.
 There are no controlled data in human pregnancy.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.